A rapid lateral flow test shows you the result on a device that comes with the test.

 Main steps for doing a rapid lateral flow test

 - throat and nose swab

 The test you have might be different to one you've done before so it's important to read the instructions carefully before you do the test.

 Before taking the swab:

-- wash your hands with soap or use a hand sanitiser
+- wash your hands with soap and water or use a hand sanitiser

-- lay out all the items in the test kit on a clean surface
+- clear, clean and dry a flat surface then lay out all the items in the test kit

 - place the tube in the tube holder

 - wash your hands again or use a hand sanitiser